 Year 2 includes a formally assessed placement, plus further focus on the core of teaching and learning and the philosophy of Froebelian education.
 Optional modules are geared toward particular expertise in the primary curriculum.

 Year 3 includes a practice-based enquiry project and a focus on wellbeing and multiculturalism in education.
 The two optional modules which are to be taken focus on the step into work (via HLTA accreditation), further professional study (via the PGCE or MA TESOL) or academic study (via an MA in Inclusive Education).

-NB: Full module descriptions will be available from September 2021 on this page.
+NB: Full module descriptions will be available in the 2021 autumn term on this page.
 Those listed below are examples for illustrative purposes only.